-- Risks Related to Our Limited Operating History, Financial Condition, and Capital Requirements - o Health pandemics or epidemics, including the current outbreak of COVID-19. - o History of losses. - o Our need for substantial additional financing to achieve our goals. - o Limited resources and difficulties related to prioritizing drug candidate development. - o Indebtedness could restrict our operations and make us more vulnerable to adverse economic conditions. - o Our debt agreements contain restrictions that limit our flexibility in operating our business. - Risks Related to Our Business - o We are in the early stages of development. - o Our ability to obtain regulatory approval for our drug candidates. - o Our ability to enroll patients in our clinical trials. - o Undesirable side effects that related to any of our drug candidates. - o Failure to achieve physician acceptance and patient adoption.
+- Risks Related to Our Limited Operating History, Financial Condition, and Capital Requirements - We have been and may continue to be affected by health pandemics or epidemics, including the current outbreak of COVID-19, or emergence of other infectious diseases. - We are a clinical-stage biotechnology company with no products approved or authorized for sale and history of losses and we will need substantial additional financing to achieve our goals. - o We are dependent on reimbursable financial advances and non-reimbursable subsidies from French government. - We have limited resources and may face challenges related to prioritizing drug candidate development. - o Our indebtedness could restrict our operations and make us more vulnerable to adverse economic conditions. - Risks Related to Our Business - Clinical development is lengthy and expensive and we may not be able to obtain regulatory approval or emergency use authorization for our drug candidates. - We may have difficulty enrolling patients or finding and retaining investigators that are needed to conduct the clinical studies. - Our drug candidates could cause undesirable side effects. - Our drug candidates may fail to achieve physician acceptance and patient adoption.